Skip to main content

 The "V" shaped area of a roof where two sloping roofs meet.

-Vertical trim
+Vertical Trim

 A corner where siding meets another substrate.
 Most vinyl contractors use J-channel and most fiber cement contractors use a trim board.